 Instructions

-- Cook macaroni according to package directions for al dente pasta.
-Drain, set aside.
+- In a pot of salted, boiling water, cook macaroni according to package directions for al dente pasta.
+Drain and set aside.

 - In a saucepan over medium heat, melt butter.
 Add flour and stir to combine, creating a paste.
 Cook for 1 minute.
-Add milk, salt, pepper, paprika, and ground mustard, and whisk constantly to combine.
-Cook for about 1-2 minutes, or until mixture thickens slightly.
+Add milk, paprika, salt, pepper, and ground mustard, and whisk constantly to incorporate.
+Cook until sauce thickens to your liking.
+This usually takes about 1 to 2 minutes, but can take longer.
+If sauce looks thin, continue cooking until it thickens.

-- Reduce heat to low.
+- Remove your pot from the heat.
 Add shredded cheeses and stir until cheese is melted and fully incorporated.

 - Add drained macaroni and stir to combine.
 Remove from heat and serve immediately.